centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/monitoring-servers/add-a-remote-server-to-configuration.md

 ## Prerequisites

-Install the remote server (either [using the ISO](../../installation/installation-of-a-remote-server/using-centreon-iso.md), or [using packages](../../installation/installation-of-a-remote-server/using-packages.md)).
+Install the remote server [using packages](../../installation/installation-of-a-remote-server/using-packages.md).

 ## Step 1: Configure a new Remote Server